ralphyz/pseudo-ransomware/README.md

 # pseudo-ransomware
-Emulates a ransomeware program using AutoHotKey.
+Emulates a ransomware program using AutoHotKey.
 This script has a countdown timer which releases the mouse and keyboard when it completes.
 Press {F12} anytime to terminate the script.
 All settings are configurable, including the background download.

 ## User defined parameters
 ```